 God accepts our decision and starts the work of transformation in our hearts (Romans 12:2) and changing us into His likeness.
 This day-by-day process is called sanctification, attaining “the measure of the stature of the fullness of Christ” (Ephesians 4:13) through His enabling grace and power.

 The second step is rising above the discouragements of the battle.
-The Christian may still make mistakes, though not purposely, but so long as he abides in Christ, and repents (Hebrews 4:15, 16; 1 John 2:1).
+The Christian may still make mistakes, though not purposely, but so long as he abides in Christ by the study of His Word and prayer, and repents (Hebrews 4:15, 16; 1 John 2:1).
 He is still seen as a son of God and given the privilege of being covered by the robe of Christ’s righteousness (Matthew 22:1–14).

 The believer may face occasional defeats when he tries to overcome sin by his own power rather than depend on God’s power, or when he fails to unite with God (Philippians 2:12, 13).
 There is also risk in being satisfied with his present works, and danger in comparing his life with others.
 To crucify the flesh, is a battle that continues till the end.
 In spite of that, the believer’s experience may be one of uninterrupted victory in Christ Jesus, and of rising immediately whenever he may fall.

 “For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world—our faith” (1 John 5:4).
 How can “our faith” enable us to overcome the world?
 John 5:5 answers, “Who is he who overcomes the world, but he who believes that Jesus is the Son of God?”
 This is the faith that accepts Jesus Christ as a personal Savior.